jkor2/facial_recog/README.md

 # Facial Shape Detection

-**Welcome to Facial Shape Detection!** This project leverages facial landmarks to precisely calculate facial shapes, helping you discover the perfect haircut tailored to your unique features.
-Please keep in my, results are subjective, please feel to tailor to your needs.
+**Welcome to Facial Shape Detection!** This project leverages facial landmarks to precisely calculate facial shapes, helping you discover the perfect haircut tailored to your unique features. **Please keep in mind**, results are subjective, please feel to tailor to your needs.

 ## Features
 - **Facial Landmark Detection:** Utilizes the LBF model from OpenCV for accurate facial landmark localization for facial shape calculation.